Time-to-reach Bounds for Verification of Dynamical Systems Using the Koopman Spectrum: Time-to-reach bounds

 \subsection{Time-bounds parameterized through principal eigenfunctions}

-Verifying reachability using theorem \ref{th:necessary_real} involves taking intersections of (possibly) an infinite number of intervals.
-Towards making this procedure conducive to practical implementation, we shall first parameterize $I(\lambda,\psi)$ by parameterizing the eigenpair $(\lambda, \psi)$.
+Verifying reachability using corollary \ref{cor:main} involves taking intersections of (possibly) an infinite number of intervals.
+Towards making this procedure conducive to practical implementation, we relax the estimation of $I(\lambda,\psi)$ by constructing its over-approximation $\hat{I}(\lambda,\psi)$, which can be parameterized via a finite number of principal eigenpairs.